-If you suspect your German Shepherd is allergic to the foods you are feeding him or her, you need to take them to the vet.
+If you suspect your German Shepherd is allergic or intolerant to the foods you are feeding him or her, you need to take them to the vet.

-The best food for german shepherd dogs with skin allergies or other allergies can be determined when your vet puts your Alsatian on an elimination and challenge diet.
+The best food for german shepherd dogs with skin allergies or other allergies can usually be determined when your vet puts your GSD on an elimination and challenge diet.
 Your German Shepherd will first discontinue eating it’s current dog food.